Read this if you want to learn everything you should about New Westminster Hotels before booking a hotel in New Westminster, BC.

 3) Arundel Mansion:

 Arundel Mansion is not truly a New Westminster hotel.
 It is ran by a couple who have kept the New Westminster property as closely to its original condition as possible (in a heritage sense).
+The Arundel Mansion is located conveniently off the SkyTrian station for easy accessibility across Metro Vancouver however this also means guests will experience noise disturbance from the SkyTrain station due to it’s proximity along with the heritage aspect of the building means sound proofing is not at its best.

 More about Arundel Mansion New Westminster: